nis65/multiroom/README.md

 * You cannot attach a program to a non-existing alsa device and just wait until it exists.
 If you try it, the program will exit immediately with `arecord: main:828: audio open error: No such file or directory`
 * A bluetooth device is identified by its bluetooth MAC address.
-* While bluetoothd can handle everything to actually move data from/to bluetooth, you need a so called bluetooth agent to perform the necessary steps to "pair" a bluetooth device.
+* While bluetoothd can handle everything to actually move data from/to bluetooth, you need a so called bluetooth agent to perform the necessary steps to automatically "pair" a bluetooth device.
 * There are many different usages of bluetooth, for audio we use the bluetooth A2DP profile.
 * The bluetooth standard requires the device manufacturers to implement A2DP with a 48000 sampling rate, the support of 44100 is optional.
-I decided to force to 44100 and hope that all my bluetooth clients will be compatible.
+I decided to force 44100 and hope that all my bluetooth clients will be compatible.
+No issues so far.

-The goal is to convert the raspi into something that looks like a bluetooth audio sink (i.e. bluetooth loudspeakers).

 #### Configure bluetoothd

 Warning: this is **not safe**, but it's very handy: We will configure bluetoothd to make the device discoverable forever so that you can pair whenever you want.
-As we dont't want to do any authentication, it is possible that a neighbour of you connects to your bluetooth device and you suddenly hear his music, his phone call, whatever.
+As we don't want to do any authentication, it is possible that a neighbour of you connects to your bluetooth device and you suddenly hear his music, his phone call, whatever.
 Now that you've read and understood the warning, we change `/etc/bluetooth/main.conf` as follows:

     DiscoverableTimeout = 0